Breast Pumps Can Help Make Breastfeeding Easier

 • Which in-network providers or durable medical equipment (DME) suppliers in your network and state offer breast pumps and how to contact them.

 Depending on your health plan, your benefits may include Women and Family Health.
-The program offers access to a nurse case manager who can help you find breast pumps and connect you with other breast feeding resources.
+The program offers access to a nurse case manager who can help you find breast pumps and connect you with other breast-feeding resources.